Ministry of Foreign Affairs (Japan): Policy formulation

 Under the 1947 constitution, the cabinet exercises primary responsibility for the conduct of foreign affairs, subject to the overall supervision of the National Diet.
-The Prime Minister is required to make periodic reports on foreign relations to the Diet, whose upper and lower houses each have a foreign affairs committee.
+The prime minister is required to make periodic reports on foreign relations to the Diet, whose upper and lower houses each have a foreign affairs committee.
 Each committee reports on its deliberations to plenary sessions of the chamber to which it belongs.
 Ad hoc committees are formed occasionally to consider special questions.
-Diet members have the right to raise pertinent policy questions—officially termed interpellations—to the Minister of Foreign Affairs and the Prime Minister.
+Diet members have the right to raise pertinent policy questions—officially termed interpellations—to the minister for foreign affairs and the prime minister.
 Treaties with foreign countries require ratification by the Diet.
-As head of state, the Emperor performs the ceremonial function of receiving foreign envoys and attesting to foreign treaties ratified by the Diet.
+As head of state, the emperor performs the ceremonial function of receiving foreign envoys and attesting to foreign treaties ratified by the Diet.

-As the chief executive and constitutionally the dominant figure in the political system, the Prime Minister has the final word in major foreign policy decisions.
-The Minister for Foreign Affairs, a member of the cabinet, acts as the Prime Minister's chief adviser in matters of planning and implementation.
-The Minister is assisted by two vice ministers: one in charge of administration, who was at the apex of the Ministry of Foreign Affairs structure as its senior career official, and the other in charge of political liaison with the Diet.
+As the chief executive and constitutionally the dominant figure in the political system, the prime minister has the final word in major foreign policy decisions.
+The Minister for Foreign Affairs, a member of the cabinet, acts as the prime minister's chief adviser in matters of planning and implementation.
+The minister is assisted by two vice ministers: one in charge of administration, who was at the apex of the Ministry of Foreign Affairs structure as its senior career official, and the other in charge of political liaison with the Diet.
 Other key positions in the ministry include members of the ministry's Secretariat, which has divisions handling consular, emigration, communications, and cultural exchange functions, and the directors of the various regional and functional bureaus in the ministry.

 The ministry's staff includes an elite career foreign service corps, recruited on the basis of a competitive examination and thereafter trained by the ministry's Foreign Service Training Institute.
 The handling of specific foreign policy issues is usually divided between the geographic and functional bureaus to minimize overlap and competition.
 In general, bilateral issues are assigned to the geographic bureaus, and multilateral problems to the functional bureaus.
 The Treaties Bureau, with its wide-ranging responsibilities, tend to get involved in the whole spectrum of issues.
 The Information Analysis, Research, and Planning Bureau engages in comprehensive and coordinated policy investigation and planning.